gvoze32/c9cli/README.md

 tmux a -t sessionname
 ```

-If you still confuse, open this [cheatsheet](https://tmuxcheatsheet.com/)
+If you still confuse, open this [cheatsheet](https://tmuxcheatsheet.com/).

-**If you just want to run separate bash script, you can user this command or run from cloned repository**
+**If you just want to run additional bash scripts, you can use this command**

 ### Delete User